estobert/stobert-website/_pages/contact.md

 If you're reaching out to ask about doing an honours project, please include your CV and a copy of your transcript when you email.

-I can be reached at elizabeth.stobert@carleton.ca
+Elizabeth can be reached at elizabeth.stobert@carleton.ca